Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Introduction

 In contrast to the works mentioned above, we integrate the size and the dynamics of the population into our model.
 Our basic framework borrows from the seminal work of \citet{AlmgrenandChriss01} on price impact and its multiplayer game extension by \citet{CarlinLoboViswanathan07}.
 The core of the price impact model is an optimal execution problem, where traders need to liquidate their assets in a given interval of time.
-This framework is suitable for bubble riding as well, because most ``riders'' do not intend to hold the overpriced asset, but simply wish to take advantage of it.
-In an optimal liquidation setting, traders need to optimize their trading speed $\alpha$ to minimize the temporary trading cost while lowering their inventory to reduce the terminal penalty.
-The presence of the asset bubble brings extra urgency in the face of an inevitable but random burst time of the bubble.
+This framework is suitable for bubble riding as well because most ``riders'' simply wish to take advantage of the growth, and thus they do not intend to hold the overpriced asset.
+In an optimal liquidation setting, traders optimize their trading speed $\alpha$ to minimize the temporary trading cost while lowering their inventory.
+The existence of an asset bubble intensifies the urgency in light of the inevitable yet unpredictable moment when it will burst.
+The asset bubble's presence amplifies the urgency to liquidate, given the impending but uncertain moment of its burst.
 At the same time, however, the longer the trader holds onto the asset, the more she benefits from the growth of the bubble, provided that she pulls out before the crash.